-6 (2) The agreements relating to each item required under §18-5G-5(b) and §18-5G-5(c) of 7 this code; 8 (3) The rights and duties of the authorizer and the public charter school; 9 (4) The administrative relationship between the authorizer and the public charter school; 10 (5) The process the authorizer will use to provide ongoing oversight: 11 (6) The specific commitments of the authorizer relating to its obligations to oversee, 12 monitor the progress of, and supervise the public charter school; 13 (7) The process and criteria the authorizer will use to annually monitor and evaluate the 14 overall academic, operating, and fiscal conditions of the public charter school, including the 15 process the authorizer will use to oversee the correction of any deficiencies found; 16 (8) The process for revision or amendment to the terms of the charter contract agreed to 17 by the authorizer and the governing board; 18 (9) The process agreed to by the authorizer and the governing board that identifies how 19 disputes between the authorizer and the board will be handled; and 20 (10) Any other terms and conditions agreed to by the authorizer and the governing board, 21 including preopening conditions.
-22 (c) The charter contract shall include provisions relating to the performance of the public 23 charter school that set forth the academic and operational performance indicators, measures, and 24 metrics to be used by the authorizer to evaluate the public charter school.
-At a minimum, the 25 performance provisions shall include indicators, measures, and metrics for: 26 (1) Student academic proficiency; 27 (2) Student academic growth; 28 (3) Achievement gaps in both student proficiency and student growth between student 29 subgroups, including race, sex, socioeconomic status, and areas of exceptionality; 30 (4) Student attendance; 31 (5) Student suspensions;
+- (a) Within 90 days of the approval of a charter application, the governing board and the authorizer shall negotiate and enter into a charter contract. - (b) The charter contract shall address, in detail, the following items: - (1) The term of the contract: Provided, That the contract term shall be no longer than five years; - (2) The agreements relating to each item required under §18-5G-5(b) and §18-5G-5(c) of this code; - (3) The rights and duties of the authorizer and the public charter school; - (4) The administrative relationship between the authorizer and the public charter school: - (5) The process the authorizer will use to provide ongoing oversight; - (6) The specific commitments of the authorizer relating to its obligations to oversee, monitor the progress of, and supervise the public charter school; - (7) The process and criteria the authorizer will use to annually monitor and evaluate the overall academic, operating, and fiscal conditions of the public charter school, including the process the authorizer will use to oversee the correction of any deficiencies found; - (8) The process for revision or amendment to the terms of the charter contract agreed to by the authorizer and the governing board;

-32 (6) Student withdrawals; 33 (7) Recurrent enrollment from year to year; 34 (8) Governing board's performance and stewardship, including compliance with all 35 applicable statutes and terms of charter contract; and 36 (9) Additional valid and reliable indicators requested by the public charter school.
-37 (d) The authorizer shall be responsible for collecting and reporting to the state board all 38 state-required assessment and achievement data for the public charter school.
-39 (e) The charter contract shall be signed by the chair of the governing board and the 40 president of the county board, presidents of the county boards, or the president of the public or 41 private institution of higher education, as applicable.
-A copy of the charter contract shall be 42 provided to the State Superintendent of Schools.
-43 (f) No public charter school may commence operations without a charter contract that 44 meets the requirements of this section, has been properly executed, and has been approved by, 45 as applicable, a county board, county boards, or the institutional board of governors of a public or 46 private institution of higher education that has such a board.
-For any public or private institution 47 of higher education that does not have an institutional board of governors, the charter contract 48 instead shall be approved by the level of authority immediately above the president or other chief 49 administrator of the institution. §18-5G-9.
+- (9) The process agreed to by the authorizer and the governing board that identifies how disputes between the authorizer and the board will be handled; and - (10) Any other terms and conditions agreed to by the authorizer and the governing board, including preopening conditions. - (c) The charter contract shall include provisions relating to the performance of the public charter school that set forth the academic and operational performance indicators, measures, and metrics to be used by the authorizer to evaluate the public charter school.
+At a minimum, the performance provisions shall include indicators, measures, and metrics for: - (1) Student academic proficiency; - (2) Student academic growth; - (3) Achievement gaps in both student proficiency and student growth between student subgroups, including race, sex, socioeconomic status, and areas of exceptionality; - (4) Student attendance; - (5) Student suspensions: - (6) Student withdrawals; - (7) Recurrent enrollment from year to year; - (8) Governing board's performance and stewardship, including compliance with all applicable statutes and terms of charter contract; and - (9) Additional valid and reliable indicators requested by the public charter school. - (d) The authorizer shall be responsible for collecting and reporting to the state board all state-required assessment and achievement data for the public charter school. - (e) The charter contract shall be signed by the chair of the governing board and the president of the county board.
+A copy of the charter contract shall be provided to the State Superintendent of Schools. - (f) No public charter school may commence operations without a charter contract that meets the requirements of this section, has been properly executed, and has been approved by the county board.

+§18-5G-8.
 Renewal or nonrenewal of charter contracts; revocation of charter contracts; rulemaking; right to appeal.

-1 (a) A charter contract may be renewed by the authorizer for a term of no more than five 2 years.
-Authorizers may grant renewal with specific conditions for necessary improvements in the 3 public charter school: Provided, That any specific condition imposed does not contradict the terms 4 of this article.
-5 (b) The State Board of Education shall promulgate a rule establishing the process for 6 renewing or not renewing a charter contract.
+- (a) A charter contract may be renewed by the authorizer for a term of no more than five years.
+Authorizers may grant renewal with specific conditions for necessary improvements in the public charter school: Provided, That any specific condition imposed does not contradict the terms of this article. - (b) The State Board of Education shall promulgate a rule establishing the process for renewing or not renewing a charter contract.
 At a minimum, this rule shall include: